+Long-term Perspective:

+Bringing a lengthened time perspective to planning and problem-solving

+External Focus:

+Demonstrating a welldeveloped understanding of the external business environment

+Strategic Scope:

+Considering the wider implications and impacts of their decisions and choices on the overall business

+Growth Orientation:

-- Long-term perspective: Bringing a lengthened time perspective to planning and problem-solving. - 2.
-External focus: Demonstrating a well-developed understanding of the external business environment. - 3.
-Strategic scope: Considering the wider implications and impacts of their decisions and choices on the overall business. - 4.
-Growth orientation: Creating ideas, platforms and strategies to expand the influence and contribution of their function to overall business success. - 5.
-Competitive advantage: Promoting ways of doing things that increase differentiation in the marketplace.
+Creating ideas, platforms and strategies to expand the influence and contribution of their function to overall business success

+Competitive Advantage:

-Action learning, a development method that involves both taking action and intentionally learning, remains one of the best ways for function leaders to develop as strategists.
-In action learning, small teams of cross-organizational leaders at one or more levels below senior executives work on real business challenges or problems, aiming to generate recommendations and solutions.
+Promoting ways of doing things that increase differentiation in the marketplace Action learning, a development method that involves both taking action and intentionally learning, remains one of the best ways for function leaders to develop as strategists.
+In action learning, small teams of crossorganizational leaders at one or more levels below senior executives work on real business challenges or problems, aiming to generate recommendations and solutions.
 The problems are complex, multifaceted and strategic in nature, requiring the teams to move outside their individual areas of expertise.
 At several points along the way, participants must reflect on their individual and team learning.
 This balance of doing and reflecting is powerful, as is the exposure to complex problems and to senior leaders who act as project sponsors.

 Mortenson Construction, a U.S.-based family business and one of the nation's largest construction companies, has committed to action learning as a major strategy for accelerating the development of its top talent.
-Mortenson has stable and committed senior leadership in place, yet recognizes the need to develop its pool of leaders for future officer and senior-leadership positions in order to fuel future business growth.
-Given the company's culture of execution excellence, an action-learning design that intentionally integrates business- and leadership-development efforts makes perfect sense.
+Mortenson has stable and committed senior leadership in place, yet recognizes the need to develop its pool of leaders for future officer and senior leadership positions in order to fuel future business growth.
+Given the company's culture of execution excellence, an action learning design that intentionally integrates business and leadership development efforts makes perfect sense.
 Expert external facilitators and Mortenson senior leaders coach participant cohort groups as they work through real-world business challenges.
-Mortenson has committed to action learning for six years running because it has experienced the dual reward of deepening the capabilities and commitment of top talent while reaping direct business benefits from the projects undertaken.
+Mortenson has committed to action learning because it has experienced the dual reward of deepening the capabilities and commitment of top talent while reaping direct business benefits from the projects undertaken.